btuprotocol/BTUToken/README.md

     - Symbol                    : BTU
     - Decimal                   : 18

-The BTU Token is the ERC-20 token smart contract token to be used in conjonction with the ERC-808 smart contract in order to make
+The BTU token is the ERC-20 token smart contract meant to be used in conjonction with the ERC-808 smart contract.
 ## Smart contracts
  ### BTUToken
  Implemented using zeppelin's framework, the `BookingTokenUnit` is an ERC-20 capped token.
 The cap is defined by the initial supply which is 100M tokens.
 The symbol for the token is `BTU` and it has 18 decimals.